 The emergence of cheap package holidays overseas meant that many of the UK’s seaside towns suffered.

 Like many areas, Southend reinvented itself.

 The area has also become very popular with city workers looking for a more peaceful area to call home.

 Whilst the town has certainly changed dramatically, Southend still attracts around 6 million tourists every year!

 Living in Southend on Sea offers locals a wide variety of entertainment, leisure activities and excellent connections.

-Living in Southend on Sea is a great option for a range of different buyers.
+Living in Southend on Sea is a great choice for a range of different buyers.

 Southend’s world-renowned pier and beaches have made the town a household name across the UK, boosting its popularity with buyers.

-Property prices in Southend represent fantastic value when compared to the average price in Essex.
+Property prices in Southend represent excellent value when compared to the average across the whole of Essex.